mrdoob/three.js/threejs/lessons/threejs-load-obj.md

 There are TARGA (.tga) files and they are giant!

-THREE.js actually has a TGA loader but it's argubly wrong to use it for most use cases.
+THREE.js actually has a TGA loader but it's arguably wrong to use it for most use cases.
 If you're making a viewer where you want to allow users to view random 3D files they find on the net then maybe, just maybe, you might want to load TGA files. ([*](#loading-scenes))